PombertLab/SYNY/README.md

 	- Round-robin BLASTP results (.diamond.6)
 - DOTPLOTS:
 	- Dotplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
 	- Dotplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
 - GENOME:
 	- FASTA files containing the sequences of the investigated genomes
 - HEATMAPS:
+	- Heatmaps (in PNG/SVG format) summarizing the percentages of colinear bases in pairwise alignments (.mmap.)
-	- Heatmaps summarizing the percentages of proteins found in clusters
+	- Heatmaps (in PNG/SVG format) summarizing the percentages of proteins found in clusters (.gap_0., .gap_1., ...)
 - LISTS:
 	- Lists of protein coding genes with location details (.list)
 - PROT_SEQ: